antrea-io/antrea/docs/network-policy.md

 ClusterNetworkPolicy CRD, however its scope is limited to a Namespace.
 The purpose of introducing this CRD is to allow admins to take advantage of advanced NetworkPolicy features and apply them within a Namespace to complement the K8s NetworkPolicies.
-Similar to ClusterNetworkPolicy resource, Antrea NetworkPolicy can also be associated with Tiers.
+Similar to the ClusterNetworkPolicy resource, Antrea NetworkPolicy can also be associated with Tiers.

 **Note**: Antrea NetworkPolicy is currently in "Alpha" stage and is enabled along with Tiers and ClusterNetworkPolicy as part of the `AntreaPolicy`